FatihKoz/DisposableTheme/docs/README.md

 As per the license, theme name should be always visible in all pages.
 Editing the footer is still possible but `Disposable` link SHOULD BE always visible.
 If you need more space in footer area, kindly check theme stylesheet to add yourself some space 'cause it is really limited with a small area and always placed at the bottom.

-## Important Changes

-* Bootstrap version changed from v4.x to v5.x
-* License changed
-* Theme helpers logic changed and now can be customized by duplication as per your needs.
-Theme no longer uses other Disposable addon helpers.
-* Theme is NOT compatible with older seperate Disposable addons, it is designed to be fully compatible with Disposable v3 series addons (Basic and Special as of date)
-* Theme is NOT compatible with beta4 or earlier development builds of phpVMS v7 prior to 09.NOV.21
-* Minimum required phpVMS v7 version is `7.0.0-dev+211109.4e7149`

 ## Release / Update Notes